 Cameron C. Staples

-As an attorney in private practice for over twenty-two years, Staples represented medical associations and physicians in successful national class-action cases challenging unfair business operations of health insurance companies.
+Having been a member of NEASC’s Commission on International Education* from 2000 to 2010, Cam brings extensive experience with school accreditation to his role.
+He participated on several international accreditation team visits, including China, Bulgaria, Switzerland, Thailand, and Germany.
+Having served as an attorney in private practice for over twenty-two years, Cam also brings legal expertise to his role at NEASC.
+He represented medical associations and physicians in successful national class-action cases challenging unfair business operations of health insurance companies.
 Following court settlements, he was appointed through a federal court order to serve as the national advocate for physicians and patients with complaints against several health insurers.

 In 2010, Staples was appointed by the US Senate and later elected Chair of the National Advisory Committee on Institutional Quality and Integrity (NACIQI), a committee that advises the Secretary of Education on higher education accreditation and other policy matters.